The Potential Energy of Heavy Quarkonium in Flavor-Dependent Systems from a Holographic Model: Quarkonium potential and dissociation distance

 The potential energy consists of two components in Fig.~\ref{fig1} (b): the Coulomb potential at short distances and the linear potential at long distances.
 The temperature slightly affects the linear component of the potential energy.
 As the temperature increases, the linear part of the potential energy does not infinitely increase, but reaches a maximum point.
 This leads to a decrease in the linear component of the potential energy for the quark-antiquark pair.
 Specifically, in the $L-V$ plots for different flavors, it is evident that the temperature increase only affects the length of the linear component of the quark pair potential energy, while having little effect on the Coulomb potential component.

-Fig.~\ref{fig2} (a) shows the quark separation distance, $L$, increases with increasing $z_{0}$ for the $N_{f}=2$.
-The qualitative behavior is same as the before.
+Figure.~\ref{fig2} (a) shows the quark separation distance, $L$, increases with increasing $z_{0}$ for the $N_{f}=2$.
+The qualitative behavior is the same as before.
 However, the quark-antiquark pair will be screened under lower temperature.
 Compared with Fig.~\ref{fig1} (b), Fig.~\ref{fig2} (b) shows different behavior, indicating that the potential has a cutoff, which leads to a dissociation distance, under the same temperature $T = 0.25$ GeV.

-Fig.~\ref{fig3} and Fig.~\ref{fig4} show the picture of separation distance and potential for 2+1 flavor and 2+1+1 flavor.
+Figures.~\ref{fig3} and~\ref{fig4} show the picture of separation distance and potential for 2+1 flavor and 2+1+1 flavor.
 It is found that the results are extremely close, as the presence of charm has only a slight influence on the thermodynamics of the medium within this temperature range.

 To be more clear, we set the temperature to $T=0.2$ GeV and compared the separation distance and potential energy of quark pairs for different flavors, as shown in Fig.~\ref{fig5}.
 Consistent with our previous findings, these plots reveal that the separation distance between quark pairs initially increases and then decreases after reaching $L_{max}$ as $z_{0}$ increases.
 Interestingly, at $N_{f}=0$, there is no maximum separation distance.
 Instead, at larger values of $z_{0}$, there is a sharp increase in the separation distance of quark pairs.
 This phenomenon occurs because at $T=0.2$ GeV, the critical temperature of $N_{f}=0$ ($T_{c}=0.265$ GeV) has not been reached, causing the sudden increase in separation distance at larger $z_{0}$ values.
 Moreover, as the flavor increases, the dissociation distance $L_{max}$ between quarks decreases in Fig.~\ref{fig6} (a).
 Similarly, in the $V-L$ plots, the linear component of the potential energy for $N_{f}=0$ can extend to the infinity.
 In the 2-flavor system, 2+1-flavor system, and 2+1+1-flavor system, the potential energy decreases with an increasing flavor in Fig.~\ref{fig5} (b).
 This suggests that at the same temperature and chemical potential, large numbers of flavors are more prone to disrupt the string connecting the quark pair configuration, resulting in a less stable quark-antiquark pair.